Hi there! I’m Sofia. I’m a plant-based food stylist & photographer, living in Stockholm together with my boyfriend Kalle and our son, Adam.

 I’ve always been very creative – as a kid I loved drawing and painting and I absolutely adored activity books of all kinds.
 When I got older I started to photograph and immediately fell in love with it.
-However, I never really planned on becoming a food photographer, it sort of just happened.
+However, I never really planned on becoming a photographer, it sort of just happened.

 In 2014, I had just finished my bachelor in Medical Biology and I was on my way to get a Master’s degree too.
 My plan was to become a researcher and I already had a team where I could do my Ph.D.
 Things were going well, indeed.
 But something happened when I studied for my Master’s Degree.
 I realized that researching, and especially lab work, wasn’t for me.
 I had been dreaming of becoming a dietitian when I was younger, and in 2014 I realized that I had to make a choice.
 I could either pursue a career as a researcher and have a promising career waiting, but it wouldn’t make me happy.
 Or, I could give it all up, start studying something else (nutrition) and hope for the best.
 I decided to go for the second alternative, the scary one.

 So, I dropped out of Med School and started studying nutrition instead.
 I felt at home right away.
 I studied for another couple of years and eventually became a nutritionist (dietitian).
 It was during those years I tried out food photography for the first time.
 Instagram had just become popular and I started to share my food photos with the world.
-Back then I knew nothing about editing or styling, I just snapped photos with my iPhone 3, applied a super ugly Instagram filter and published it.
+Back then I knew nothing about editing or styling, I just snapped photos with my iPhone 3, applied an ugly Instagram filter and published it.
 Somehow, my Instagram grew and I had to start a blog where I could share my recipes.

 Creating a life that I love and building a business from scratch – it’s a lot of hard work, but the dream of being my own boss, and be able to work with what I love – that’s what has kept me going, and still is.